OpenAgFunding/development/docs/extensions.md

 </openag:tag>
 ```

 > NB: the 'openag:' at the start of the element is because this element is currently available via an an extension.
-If tag is adopted as a core part of IATI 2.03 the element name will simply be `<tag>`, and the namepace declartion detailed below can be dropped.
+If tag is adopted as a core part of IATI 2.03 the element name will simply be `<tag>`, and the namespace declaration detailed below can be dropped.

 **Values**: